KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>

 ## Motivation
-To get the car and person on road though camera is essential for self driving car on road.
-Especially for depth estimation, the ability to estimate distance to the nearest obstacle can be crucial for autonomous driving vehicle.
-Despite using active sensor such as LiDAR or camera can get an accurate depth of the object; these sensor are typically too expensive and difficultly to install on cars.
-Therefore, we want to use a single camera image to find object depth.
-If we can achieve this task than we can able to use a very cheap sensor to finish a self driving car
+It's crucial for self-driving car to preciously estimate nearby car or pedestrain.
+Despite using active sensor such as LiDAR or camera can get an accurate distance to the object; these sensor are typically too expensive or difficult to install.
+Therefore, we want to use the prevalent sensor: camera to predict 3D object in autonomous driving scene

-## Monocular 3D object detection
+## Introduction - Monocular 3D Object Detection

-means to detect objects in image and use a cubic to mark the object use single camera image as input.
-Since we use cuboid to represent an object, we need to predict the object depth along the way.
-There are nine variable needed to defined, including location, Dimension and orientation.
-Since most objects on road is parallel to ground , and we really don’t care the pitch and yaw. we can reduce the variable to seven.
-As shown below.
+Monocular 3D Object Detection means using single image to detect 3D objects, which is defined by cuboids.
+For a cuboid, there are nine variable needed to defined, including object location (x, y, z), dimension (w, h, l) and orientation (roll, pitch, yaw).
+Since most objects on road is parallel to ground, we can ignore pitch and yaw angle, reducing the variables that needed to regress down to seven.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">